 “Cracking the Da Vinci Code at the Louvre,” Panel: A Novel Approach: The Fusion of Art History and Historical Fiction, CAA, Boston, 2006

-“American Responses to Matisse’s Nudes,” in Matisse and American Art, Montclair, NJ: Montclair Art Museum, 2017.
+“American Responses to Matisse’s Nudes,” in Stavitsky, Gail, ed.
+Matisse and American Art.
+Montclair, NJ: Montclair Art Museum, 2017.

-“Peindre les relations entre les objets,” in Henri Matisse: Une palette d’objets, Musée Matisse, Nice, Editions Artlys, 2016.
+“Peindre les relations entre les objets,” in Pulvenis de Séligny, Marie-Thérèse, ed.
+Henri Matisse: Une palette d’objets.
+Musée Matisse, Nice, Editions Artlys, 2016.

-“Matisse’s Le Cauchemar de l’Eléphant Blanc,” Providence RISD Museum, Manual: A Resource About Art and Its Making 3 (2014).
+“Matisse’s Le Cauchemar de l’Eléphant Blanc,” Providence RISD Museum, Manual: A Journal About Art and its Making 3 (2014).